Web-Dev-Collaborative/UsefulResourceRepo2.0/_COURSES/curriculum/challenges/chinese/02-javascript-algorithms-and-data-structures/regular-expressions/match-anything-with-wildcard-period.md

 unRegex.lastIndex = 0;
 assert(
   unRegex.test(
-    'She got fired from the hot dog stand for putting her hair in a bun.'
+    "She got fired from the hot dog stand for putting her hair in a bun."
   )
 );
 ```